 The Educational Opportunity Center provides a variety of services to first-generation college students from Citrus, Levy and Marion counties who also meet certain income guidelines.
-The program services include career assessment, visits to postsecondary institutions, help completing financial aid applications, personal counseling, academic advising and assistance with applying to the college of your choice.
-Participants in the CF EOC program may receive these free services: College Success workshops, access to computer lab, college grant and scholarship information, assistance enrolling in classes to prepare for the GED and membership in the Club of Educational Opportunity, to enhance leadership and life skills.
+The program services include, helping students determine their educational goals: 4-year degree, 2 year degree, vocational-technical degree, or General Education Diploma (GED), assistance in completing financial aid applications, help with applying to the college, university, or vocational-technical program of your choice, college/university tours, and referrals to other agencies, institutions, and programs for services.
+Participants in the CF EOC program may receive these free services: College Success workshops, college grant and scholarship information, assistance enrolling in classes to prepare for the GED and membership in the Club of Educational Opportunity, to enhance leadership and life skills.
 For more complete information, visit or call one of the EOC offices:

 - Ocala Campus, Bryant Student Union, Room 204B, 854-2322, ext.
 1369 - Citrus Campus, Building C2, Room 112D, 746-6721, ext.
 6147 - Hampton Center, Room 106C, 854-2322, ext.
-1801 - Levy Center, Room 115, 493-9533, ext.
+1801 - Levy Campus, Room 108C, 493-9533, ext.
 2108